18 Jul Is this the right song? A music licensing guide ✍

 So how do you know if you’ve found the perfect track for your latest production, the one that is going to send your campaign stratospheric?
-Well, before you start negotiating sync rights for anything, consider the following questions closely via this extract from our music licensing guide, Unlocking the Sync: A brand’s guide to bands and a band’s guide to brands (available as a ‘pay what you feel’ download from MusicTank).
+Well, before you start negotiating sync rights for anything, consider the following questions closely via this extract from our music licensing guide, Unblocking the Sync: A brand’s guide to bands and a band’s guide to brands.

 1. Does it fit the mood of the campaign?

 This is moving into subjective terrain, and you may want to engage a music supervisor whose opinion you can trust, but if anything is clumsily mismatched then it will be pretty obvious – even to the layman.
 An advert featuring lots of chirpily choreographed dancers probably won’t be soundtracked by a gloomy minimal techno track or a bleak folk song, for example (unless some form of jolting incongruity is the intention).

 2. Is it relevant to the target audience?

 This isn’t necessarily essential if you find a track that emphatically fulfils the first question, but it’s generally desirable if you want to slipstream the music’s existing cultural impact and cachet.
 Is the act behind the track popular with the demographic you’re targeting?
 If they’re a new and unknown artist, are they working in a genre that appeals to that audience group?